Best Outdoor Gear: Stuff You Need For Epic Adventures

 I also decided to use the original stakes alongside these MSR tent stakes (buy at Amazon | Backcountry | Campsaver | REI) because they glow in the dark, so it’s easier to avoid stepping on them and stabbing my foot.

-Mineral King Tent
+Mountain Hardwear Mineral King 2 Tent

 Sleeping for car camping